visit our sponsor

-- Kapustnica: thick csoup made of sour cabbage and smoked pork sausage, variations can be by adding mushrooms or plums.
+- Kapustnica: a thick soup made of sour cabbage and smoked pork sausage, variations can be by adding mushrooms or plums.

-- Mutton with sauerkraut: flavoured with prunes, mushrooms and apples.
+- Mutton with sauerkraut: flavored with prunes, mushrooms, and apples.

 - Cabbage Leaves: filled with minced meat, served with a milky sauce.

 - Sulance: potato dough turnovers filled with plum jam.